centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

     }
   ```

 The first part of the product is now created, and it’s also possible to view it in Centra.
-It cannot be sold until we continue with the rest of its sections.
+It cannot be sold until we configure the rest of its sections.
 This is also where a new concept will be introduced: Variants.

 Much like size charts and their sizes, variants are a core feature in Centra.
-Each product needs at least one variant.
+Each product has at least one variant.
 Just as with size charts and sizes, if the product setup doesn’t really have variants, one variant will still need to be created.
 It’s also at variant level where the size chart to be used is selected.
 It's recommended to have no more than 10-20 variants per product.
 If there's need for more, please consult with Centra to find a good structure for the product data.

 A variant has basic attributes and custom attributes.
 Just as the product’s general section.
 The most used basic attributes of the variant are Variant number and Variant name.
 Variant names many times will be the color name of the product, or even material in cases where a product comes in multiple materials rather than colors.

 Let’s take a look at the example on how to create a variant.
 Notice that there’s a product id that needs to be sent with the query.
-This is the id provided from the creation of the basic product data.
+This is the `id` provided from the creation of the base product.
 A size chart id must also be provided in order to tell Centra which size chart should be assigned to this variant.
 Just as with the product, this id was returned when the size chart was created.

 #### Request: Adding a variant